 But if we ignore those boards at the extremities then you can see that there are 2 little peaks on the chart.
 These are the brackets that most boards fall into:

-Around the $450 mark for a good quality board that will ride well for most recreational riders.
+Look around the $450 mark for a good quality board that will ride well for most recreational riders.

-Around $650 for a more high performance board made from more expensive materials, which will last a little longer.
+Look around $650 for a more high performance board made from more expensive materials, which will last a little longer.

 Generally speaking, snowboards aimed at more advanced riders are more expensive.
 Advanced boards tend to be made of more high-grade materials making them stiffer and more durable.
 For example, they may have carbon reinforcing rods added to the construction and have a high-grade sintered base which is hardwearing and slides better.